-• To maintain cohesiveness across a home site, all roofs on that site should be the same material; for example, if the primary roof structure has a galvalume roof, secondary roofs like porches and carports should also be galvalume.

-• Gable, hip and shed roofs are encouraged.
+- To maintain cohesiveness across a home site, all roofs on that site should be the same material; for example, if the primary roof structure has a galvalume roof, secondary roofs like porches and carports should also be galvalume. - Gable, hip, and shed roofs are encouraged.
 Mansard roofs are prohibited.
-Complex roofs are prohibited.

-• Repetitive or stacked gables used decoratively or to imply a more intricate massing than actually exists, are prohibited.

-• Shed or mono-pitched roofs and dormers are encouraged when used as additions to a primary mass.
+Complex roofs are prohibited. - Repetitive or stacked gables used decoratively or to imply a more intricate massing than actually exists are prohibited. - Shed or mono-pitched roofs and dormers are encouraged when used as additions to a primary mass.
 These roofs should be of a lesser slope than the primary roof.
 Gable dormers are discouraged.
-Main structures have a roof pitch generally 5:12 or steeper, while secondary forms have shallower pitches to create a hierarchy of elements.

-• Decorative roof elements that do not reflect the use of interior spaces are prohibited.
-Multiple, decorative small dormers are discouraged.

-• Deep eave overhangs in all directions are recommended on the primary building masses and should be proportioned to the scale of the building mass.
-Exposed wood rafters at overhangs are preferred.

-• Cupolas and light monitors are permitted only if their purpose is to bring overhead light into a primary living space.
+Main structures have a roof pitch generally 5:12 or steeper, while secondary forms have shallower pitches to create a hierarchy of elements. - Decorative roof elements that do not reflect the use of interior spaces are prohibited.
+Multiple, decorative small dormers are discouraged. - Deep eave overhangs in all directions are recommended on the primary building masses and should be proportioned to the scale of the building mass.
+Exposed wood rafters at overhangs are preferred. - Cupolas and light monitors are permitted only if their purpose is to bring overhead light into a primary living space.
 Cupolas used for only decorative purposes are discouraged.

+eave detail w/ exposed rafters and purlins

+eave detail w/ concealed structure (soffit follows slope of roof)

+HOMEOWNERS ARE ENCOURAGED TO USE LOCAL MATERIALS IN THEIR NATURAL STATE

-4.8 | CLADDING
+4.8 | CLADDING MATERIALS

 Materials for walls should be selected for their durability and simple detailing.
 The selection of cladding material(s) should have a significant effect on the overall design of the home and its massing character.
 Homes should include only one primary cladding material.
 One or two secondary materials are allowed but should be used to define discrete building elements, such as a secondary volume or chimney.
-Secondary materials should not use used to decorate or "break up" a wall and may not make up more than 30 percent of the wall surface area of the entire house.
+Secondary materials should not be used to decorate or "break up" a wall and may not make up more than 30 percent of the wall surface area of the entire house.
 Cladding should emphasize three-dimensional building masses rather than two-dimensional surfaces/elevations.
 Material transitions should occur at inside corners, not at outside corners or in the flat plane of a wall.
 Heavier materials, such as stone and stucco, should always sit below lighter materials, such as wood and metal.

-4.9 | EXTERIOR LIGHTING
+EXTERIOR LIGHTING